henrik/octopress/source/_posts/2013-08-31-memoization-is-a-liability.markdown

 end
 ```

-But you didn't think about that, because caching is hard.
-And easily clutters up your class, obscuring the actual logic.
+But you probably didn't think about that, because caching is hard.
+If you did think about it, you might find it clutters up your class, obscuring the actual logic.

 Of course, caching can be very useful and the right thing to do.
 If your code has a performance issue, it may be better, all things considered, to trade away some simplicity for speed – guided by benchmarks.
 But if you don't suspect a performance issue, don't bother.